codecypher/LearnAI/Level-0/swe/peopleware.md

 3. Why do almost all managers wear suits?

 > The most successful manager is the one who shakes up the local entropy to bring in the right people and let them be themselves, even though they may deviate from the corporate norm.

-## Chapter 15
+## 15 Let’s Talk about Leadership

 Leadership as a Work-Extraction Mechanism

 One of those dreadful motivational posters tells us: The speed of the leader sets the rate of the pack.

-This kind of leadership is a work-extraction mechanism.
-Its purpose is to enhance not the _quality_ of the experience but the _quantity_.
+This kind of leadership is a work-extraction mechanism whose purpose is to enhance not the _quality_ of the experience but the _quantity_.

 The reason you are being led is to get you to work harder, stay longer, and stop goofing off.

-## Chapter 16
+## 16 Hiring a Juggler

 It would be ludicrous to think of hiring a juggler without first seeing him perform.